Grímsvötn: 2011 eruption

-2020-21 threats of eruption
+2020 onward threats of eruption

 In June 2020, the Icelandic Meteorological Office (IMO) issued a warning that an eruption might take place in the coming weeks or months, following scientists reporting high levels of sulfur dioxide, which is indicative of the presence of shallow magma.
 IMO warned that a glacial flood as a result of melting ice could trigger an eruption.
 No eruption occurred.

 In September 2021, an increase in water outflow from under the Vatnajökull ice cap was reported.
 The water contains elevated levels of dissolved hydrogen sulfide, suggesting increased volcanic activity under the ice.
 Jökulhlaup (glacial lake flooding) can occur before or after an eruption.